biopython/biopython.github.io/wiki/SeqIO.md

 ### Using the SEGUID checksum

-In this example, we'll use **Bio.SeqIO** with the **Bio.SeqUtils.CheckSum** module (added to CVS after the release of Biopython 1.43).
+In this example, we'll use **Bio.SeqIO** with the **Bio.SeqUtils.CheckSum** module (in Biopython 1.44 or later).
 First of all, we'll just print out the checksum for each sequence in the GenBank file [ls\_orchid.gbk](http://biopython.org/DIST/docs/tutorial/examples/ls_orchid.gbk):

 ``` python